-Unless otherwise ordered by Judge Komitee, matters before the Court shall be conducted in accordance with the following practices and rules.
+Unless otherwise ordered, civil matters before the Court (including habeas corpus proceedings) shall be conducted in accordance with the following rules and practices.
 Exceptions to these practices will be considered in cases of genuine hardship.

 I. COMMUNICATIONS

 A. Written Correspondence